 The topic area “iteration” investigates how digital technologies change established workflows of knowledge production and how these changes affect the form of knowledge that is produced.
 In particular, this topic area examines new knowledge practices that rely on ideals of provisionality and revision.
 The research results of this area offer actionable insights for the use of new knowledge practices, such as Open Peer Review or Open Educational Resources.

-Deputy Managing Director, PI
+Deputy Managing Director, Principal Investigator

 Research Group Lead